schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: handleSize

 		Size of Bezier handles in Glyph Edit view.
 Possible value are 0–2.
-Corresponds to the "Handle size" setting from the Preferences.
+Corresponds to the ‘Handle size’ setting from the Preferences.

-		To use the handle size for drawing in reporter plugins, you need to convert the handle size to a point size, and divide by the view's scale factor.
+		To use the handle size for drawing in reporter plugins, you need to convert the handle size to a point size, and divide by the view’s scale factor.
 See example below.

 		:type: int